Friday, October 11, 2024

 Myth 3: Shopping Around Always Hurts Your Credit

-Through the rate shopping exception, a short period is allowed to compare rates on select loan types without taking multiple hits to your credit score.
+A short period can compare rates on select loan types through the rate shopping exception without taking multiple hits to your credit score.

 Myth 4: Employers Can See All Your Credit Information

-Employers can perform a background check that involves a credit check, but typically they will be viewing a modified report and are not obtaining access to a full credit history or score.
+Employers can perform a background check that involves a credit check.
+Still, typically they will be viewing a modified report and are not obtaining access to a full credit history or score.

 Myth 5: Removing Hard Pulls Will Significantly Boost Your Score

-While it is great to remove hard pulls that should not be there, it seldom results in a big boost of the score, assuming you have a long credit history.
+While removing hard pulls that should not be there is great, it seldom results in a big boost in the score, assuming you have a long credit history.

 The Future of Credit Pulls

-With technology continuing to evolve and financial services continuing to get more sophisticated, there will likely be a shift in how credit pulls occur.
+With technology evolving and financial services becoming more sophisticated, there will likely be a shift in how credit pulls occur.
 Watch these trends:

 Alternative Data Sources

 Lenders are increasingly considering alternative data sources as barometers of creditworthiness.
-This, in turn, has the potential to lower the instances of traditional hard pulls because other factors become more imperative.
+This, in turn, can potentially lower the instances of traditional hard pulls because other factors become more imperative.

 Open Banking

-Open banking-the ability for consumers to securely share financial information with third parties-could transform the process of access to and utilization of credit information.
+Open banking- the ability for consumers to securely share financial information with third parties transforms the process of access to and utilization of credit information.

 Artificial Intelligence and Machine Learning